josefs/meta-paper/paper.md

 ~~~

 The second argument to the `Push` constructor is the extent of the
 array.
-The first argument is a monadic computation which will write an
+The first argument is a monadic computation which, when run,
-array to memory.
-We refer to this computation as the kernel of the
+will write the array to memory.
+We refer to this computation as the
-array.
-The kernel is parameterized by the operation used to write
+kernel of the array.
+The kernel is parameterized by the operation used
-to memory.
-Parameterizing over the writing operation is what gives
+to write to memory.
+Parameterizing over the writing operation is what
-push arrays their flexibility.
+gives push arrays their flexibility.

 Here are some example functions on push arrays.